Tiimely: History

 Up announced early access for its first home loan product, Up Home, in July 2022.
 The Up Home offering is built on Tiimely technology and funded by Bendigo and Adelaide Bank.

 Qantas Money Home Loans launched in early February 2023, and is a white-label mortgage product of Tiimely and funded by Bendigo and Adelaide Bank.

 Tiimely was approved as an unrestricted accredited data recipient by the Australian Competition & Consumer Commission under the Consumer Data Right in March 2023.

 NRMA launched their new market product, NRMA Home Loans, in October 2023, a white-label mortgage product of Tiimely and funded by Bendigo and Adelaide Bank.

-Tiimely announced the rebrand of their corporate and enterprise business from Tic:Toc to Tiimely in November 2023, and rebranded their retail brand, Tic:Toc Home Loans to Tiimely Home.
+The company announced the rebrand of its corporate and enterprise business from Tic:Toc to Tiimely in November 2023, and rebranded their retail brand, Tic:Toc Home Loans to Tiimely Home.

 Tiimely achieved accreditation as a certified B Corporation (certification) in November 2023.